Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 Peach or orange-toned correctors help cover dark circles, while green correctors counteract redness.

-The key here is choosing a lightweight corrector you can layer.
+I like choosing a lightweight corrector you can layer.
 The key to successful color correction lies in the lightness of the application; a little goes a long way.

 “When I apply to clients, I start by doing a normal skincare routine, priming, and then color correction.
 This way, I find I end up using less concealer or coverage because I’ve already addressed the concerns with color correction.” – Charlie Riddle, Celebrity Makeup Artist